huzaifahp7/huzaifahp7.github.io/_pages/writings.md

 _Coming soon..._

-## About These Words
+## About These Writings

 I find inspiration in the rich traditions of Urdu, Persian, and Indian poetry, while also exploring contemporary themes and forms.
-My work often reflects my connection with life, people around me, unusual experiences, death and the divine.
+My work often reflects my connection with life, death and the divine.